patagonaa/huawei-r48xx/README.md

 \* See [Output current limit](#output-current-limit)

 ### `50` Info Request
+Requests an info response composed of multiple messages (including one register each).

 Example (to PSU): `108150FE: 00 00 00 00 00 00 00 00`

 ### `50` Info Response